top of page

 RESEARCH

 Our group works in two broadly distinct, yet related, areas: medicinal inorganic chemistry and fundamental main-group structure and bonding.
 Our medicinal inorganic chemistry efforts center on exploiting the unique properties of inorganic compounds to address problems related to human health.
-Research topics include: development of a small-molecule antidote for carbon monoxide poisoning, exploration of boron cluster compounds as X-ray contrast agents, and investigation of the antiparasitic and anticancer activity of Group 15 compounds.
-Related to this last point, we also explore the fundamental inorganic chemistry of heavy Group 15 elements in unprecedented bonding motifs.
-Finally, we collaborate with a number of other research groups to provide structural or physical inorganic insight into diverse chemical systems including peptidic materials, marine natural products, and cyclic polypeptides.
+Bioinorganic topics include: development of a small-molecule antidote for carbon monoxide poisoning, investigation of the chemistry of Sb-based antiparasitic drugs, and exploring group 15 bioinorganic chemistry more broadly.
+Fundamental main-group projects center on synthesizing molecules with unprecedented bonding motifs between main-group elements.
+Specifically, we have been exploring the fascinating chemistry of stibine oxides.
+Finally, we collaborate with a number of other research groups to provide structural or physical inorganic insight into diverse chemical systems including coordination polymers, peptidic materials, natural products, and cyclic polypeptides.

 Carbon Monoxide Poisoning